Zul-Qarnain/Bs/Mid/Social Structure.md

-Okay, here are the key points from your slides on Social Structure, Stratification, and Mobility, formatted for easy quiz preparation.

 **I. Social Structure: The Basics**

 *   **Definition:** How units (people, groups) in a society relate to each other.
 Includes institutions, norms, values, roles.